Pauline Tantot Leaves Little To The Imagination In Cropped Tube Top & Barely-There Shorts

-On Tuesday, April 28, French model Pauline Tantot made the work week a little more exciting by sharing a series of sizzling snaps with her 3.7 million Instagram followers.
+On Tuesday, April 28, French model Pauline Tantot made the workweek a little more exciting by sharing a series of sizzling snaps with her 3.7 million Instagram followers.

 In the tantalizing photo, the 25-year-old is seen posing in front of a sizable rhododendron bush in full bloom at an undisclosed location.
 She sizzled in a cropped beige tube top and a pair of barely-there black shorts with ruffle detailing from the clothing retailer, Fashion Nova.
 The ensemble left little to the imagination, much to the delight of her audience.
 Her ample cleavage, toned midsection, and long, lean legs were put on full display.
 The Instagram star kept the sexy look relatively simple and accessorized with only a delicate necklace.